dg01d/nanopub/README.md

 Licences
 --------

 This is released under the Free Public Licence 1.0.0.
-The included and unmodified TwitterAPIExchange.php is under an MIT Licence.
+The included and unmodified [TwitterAPIExchange.php](https://github.com/J7mbo/twitter-api-php) is Copyright (c) 2013 James Mallison (j7mbo.co.uk) and under an MIT Licence.